b94209002/NYUHPC-HW2/README.md

 The omp must be defined either in the function "dotprod" or the "main" function.

 Therefore, I delete the omp in the "main" and apply the omp in the function "dotprod".

+Part 2, Jacobi and Gauss-Seidel iteration with openmp

 jacobi2D-omp: